pipehub/pipehub/readme.md

 The core idea of this project is to do more with less. pipehub being a programmable proxy, users can extend and customize it as needed.
 Features found in other servers can be added with Go packages instead of actual external services.

 ## How?
-The code is extended with a thing called `handler`.
+The code is extended with a thing called `pipe`.
 It's a plain old Go code that is injected at compile time at the application.
-Being a Go project gives much higher flexibility at the handler because it can really be anything.
+Being a Go project gives much higher flexibility because it can really be anything.

 Bellow a configuration sample:
 ```hcl